misotanni/misotanni.github.io/fjs/en/crash.md

 ## Lesson 2: The Prime Intervals

 All right, you've learned to write all of Pythagorean tuning.
 This is pretty boring for now, since Pythagorean doesn't even deviate from 12-EDO that much - aside from having a nonzero diminished second.
 And more importantly, it's not even close to being able to notate the entirety of Just Intonation.

+The next step in being able to cover all of JI is to cover the so-called prime intervals.
+These are intervals in the overtone series based on prime numbers.
+To find them, we take the prime numbers:

+2, 3, 5, 7, 11, 13, 17, 19, ...

+...and we take the reduced form of all of them:

+1/1, 3/2, 5/4, 7/4, 11/8, 13/8, 17/16, 19/16, ...

+We already know how to notate the first two primes: the octave and the fifth.
+Those are covered.

+Now, if you are familiar with JI, then you might have heard of 5/4 being called a "just major third" and 7/4 being called a "harmonic seventh" - a form of "minor seventh".
+Chances are, this language may not have seemed strange to you at first place.
+These just seem like innocent extensions of the notion of "major third" and "minor seventh" to include intervals that are close to those interval classes.

+But if we consider this on a formal level, things start to get weird.

+Say we accept this at first: 5/4 is a type of major third.
+The difference from the Pythagorean major third, 81/64, is the small interval of 81/80, about 22 cents.
+This should be fine, why would it be problematic?
+The reason is because the Pythagorean diminished fourth, 8192/6561, is *much* closer.
+The difference between that and 5/4 is only 32805/32768, only about 2 cents!